 Federal Direct Loans are variable-fixed rate loans.
-Go to www. studentaid. ed.gov for up-to-date current interest rates.
-There is an upfront Direct Loan Origination Fee of 1.051 % on these loans.
+There is an upfront Direct Loan Origination Fee on these loans.
+Go to studentaid.ed.gov, for up-to-date current interest rates and Direct Loan Origination Fee percentages.
 This amount is deducted from the amount borrowed before the aid is sent to the school.
-Only the principal is deferred on the non-need based Federal Unsubsidized Direct Loans.
+Principal and interest payments are deferred on the non-need based Federal Unsubsidized Direct Loans.
+Interest accrues on these loans when the aid is disbursed to the school.
 Loan amounts vary based on academic status, Cost of Attendance, and enrollment status per the Department of Education policy.
 Current loan limits are as follows: